openmultiplayer/web/docs/scripting/functions/GangZoneDestroy.md

 ## Returns

-This function does not return any specific values.
+1: The function executed successfully.

+0: The function failed to execute.
+The gangzone with the ID specified does not exist.

 ## Examples